Skip to main content

 4. When the last lookup is a read of a base type one can omit the explicit read() indirect, as illustrated by the definitions of read_nested_counter1 and read_nested_counter2 above, which have the same behavior.

-5. For convenience, local variables can hold null ledger state type values, so the following definition of init_nested_map is equivalent to the one above.
+5. For convenience, local variables can hold default ledger state type values, so the following definition of init_nested_map is equivalent to the one above.

 export circuit init_nested_map(b: Boolean): Void {